DataDog/documentation/content/en/getting_started/database_monitoring/_index.md

 ### Install the example application

-The example application starts up the Datadog Agent and a Postgres or MySQL database in a Docker container.
+The example application starts up the Datadog Agent and a Postgres database in a Docker container.
 While the application runs, the Agent sends database metrics to Datadog.
 You can view the data from the application in Datadog Database Monitoring.

 Follow these instructions to install the example application on MacOS or Linux.

-{{< tabs >}}

-{{% tab "Postgres" %}}

-1. Download the [archive][1] containing the example application.
+1. Download the [archive][4] containing the example application.

 2. Extract the archive to a location on disk. `tar -xvf database-management.tgz`